-Dilip Ghosh had taken a jibe at Mamata Banerjee on Wednesday.
-"Mamata Banerjee is not a Royal Bengal tiger.
+Speaking to ANI, Ghosh said, "Mamata Banerjee is not a Royal Bengal tiger.
 Her condition has become like a cat.
-Neither her party members nor the administrative officials are afraid of her," he had said.
+Neither her party members nor the administrative officials are afraid of her."

-Sougata Roy also rejected allegations that West Bengal has become a "safe haven for terrorists".
+Ghosh said West Bengal has become a "safe haven" for terrorists.

-Elections for 294 Assembly seats in West Bengal are likely to take place in April-May this year.
+Elections for 294 Assembly seats in West Bengal are slated to take place this year.
 (ANI)